raspdevpy/ccdoc/guide/Text/Array/arrayUnique.md

 # $arrayUnique

-Return the unique elements in the array glued with the separator
+Return the unique elements in the array, glued with the separator.

 ## Usage